-It’s a good all year round kinda meal; a comfort to have during the cold months and a fun, messy sandwich for the warm ones.
+It’s a good all-year-round kinda meal; a comfort to have during the cold months and a fun, messy sandwich for the warm ones.
 I’ve made a slow cooker French dip sandwich version before and wanted to try it out in the instant pot and it came out wonderful.

 In just a little over an hour of cooking, this will make enough sandwiches for 6-8 people.
-There was just the two of us so we had sandwiches for days which we didn’t mind at all.
+There were just the two of us so we had sandwiches for days which we didn’t mind at all.
 The fresh bread from the deli keeps well for a couple of days and so does the beef and au jus.
-In this case, leftovers were good.
+In this case, the leftovers were good.

-INSTANT POT FRENCH DIP SANDWICH TIPS AND TRICKS
+INSTANT POT FRENCH DIP SANDWICH RECIPE TIPS

-Beef: Trim off some of the fat before cooking it.
+Beef – Trim off some of the fat before cooking it.
 Leave just a little behind for the flavor but not too much that you’ll be overwhelmed with fatty au jus.
 Then cube the chuck roast for faster cooking times.
 Not only does it decrease your cooking time, it also fits better in the instant pot.
 I seared the meat cubes prior to cooking as well.
 Searing the meat is optional but highly recommended for more flavor and doesn’t take too long at all.

-Bread: I used hoagies but regular French bread works as well.
+Bread – I used hoagies but regular French bread works as well.
 Just make sure it’s a crusty, hearty bread so it can hold its form when you’re dipping.
 Soft bread will give you a soggy mess.
-Toasting it on a baking sheet in the oven prior to adding the roast beef will make it even more firmer but you can skip this step since there’s still the toasting it will get later on to melt the provolone cheese.
+Toasting it on a baking sheet in the oven prior to adding the roast beef will make it even firmer but you can skip this step since there’s still the toasting it will get later on to melt the provolone cheese.
 I just like my bread extra toasty.

 Where’s the liquid?
 Don’t worry if you’re not seeing as much liquid before cooking as you’d expect.
 Chuck roast will break down and add more than enough au jus once it’s done cooking.
 That coupled with the liquid from the canned French onion soup will give you plenty of au jus to dip with.

-Au jus: I used a seasoning packet but you can also add in a (10.5 oz.) can of beef consommé or 1 cup of beef broth.
+Au jus – I used a seasoning packet but you can also add in a (10.5 oz.) can of beef consommé or 1 cup of beef broth.
 Just keep in mind that the chuck roast will break down and add its own au jus to the volume of liquid already there.
 Coupled with the liquid from the canned French onion soup I used, we had more than enough au jus for the sandwiches and then some.

-Horseradish cream/mustard or mayo: I usually apply a THIN layer of horseradish cream just to give the sandwich a little bite.
+Horseradish cream/mustard or mayo – I usually apply a THIN layer of horseradish cream just to give the sandwich a little bite.
 It works beautifully with the savory roast beef and the silken texture of melted provolone.
 If you’re not a fan of the flavor at all, mayonnaise is also an option.
 You can also spike your mayo with a little bit of horseradish.
 Otherwise, leaving all that out and simply buttering your bread before toasting it will also work.